eclab/grains/mode16/README.md

 - Play the first 8 notes with interspersed rests, then the back 8 (without rests) twice, looping
 - Play 16 steps with 1/2 probability random dropouts, looping
 - Play a random note, or a rest, looping
-- Fun Little Pattern, looping
+- Play 16 steps, looping, with swing

 ## Setting Up